HotDB-Community/hotdb-documents/docs/en/v2.5.6/intelligent-inspection.md

 -   After the patrol, the report will be stored in the directory hotdb-management/data/Inspection.

--   In the exported data, the \"you can download the file to view details\" will be replaced with \"details can be viewed in the downloaded files under the directory /data/Inspection/\".
+-   In the exported data, the "you can download the file to view details" will be replaced with "details can be viewed in the downloaded files under the directory /data/Inspection/".

--   In the exported data, if there is \"manually click the Install button to install relevant software\" in the list of historical patrol inspection results, it will be replaced with: \"please manually install relevant software\".
+-   In the exported data, if there is "manually click the Install button to install relevant software" in the list of historical patrol inspection results, it will be replaced with: "please manually install relevant software".

--   In the exported data, the \" manually click the Install button to install relevant software \" will be replaced with \"please manually install relevant software\".
+-   In the exported data, the " manually click the Install button to install relevant software " will be replaced with "please manually install relevant software".

 ### Patrol indicator setting